nayaksatya4332/nayaksatya4332/README.md

 **`🧑‍💻 Full-Stack Dev | ☁️ Cloud Nerd | 🤖 AI Explorer — Learning to build intelligent systems!`**

-I'm a full-stack developer with expertise in the Mircoservices and Serverless architectures, currently working as an SDE at a leading MNC.
+I'm a full-stack developer with expertise in the Mircoservices and Serverless architectures, currently working as SDE at a leading MNC.
 I have experience building MVC/SPA projects from scratch and developing cloud-native full-stack applications.
 My role spans across maintaining infrastructure, participating in design discussions, implementing pipelines, and ensuring security in applications.

 - 🔭 I’m currently working on **Recomendation System,Chatbot Integrations**